(Consolidated figures. Figures in parenthesis refer to the same period of 2015 unless otherwise stated)

 Credit demand from Norwegian households remains higher than wage growth and will be heavily affected by the trend in house prices.
 If house prices stagnate, or fall, there is a risk that the household saving rate will quicken, which will result in reduced turnover for parts of Norwegian business and industry.

 The bank’s results are affected directly and indirectly by fluctuations in the securities markets.
 The indirect effect relates above all to the bank’s stake in SpareBank 1 Gruppen, where both the insurance business and fund management activities are affected by the fluctuations.

 The bank is also exposed to risk related to access to external funding.
 This is reflected in the bank’s conservative liquidity strategy (see the above section on funding and liquidity).

-The board expects 2016 to be a good year for SpareBank 1 SMN.
+2016 is expected to be a good year for SpareBank 1 SMN.

 |The Board of Directors of SpareBank 1 SMN|